Should You Cut the Cord to spend less on TV?

 If you still want your complete, live cable TV, but would like to spend less on TV, there are several streaming options for you.
 Consumer reports has a great article comparing the services and so does PCmag.com.

 - Consider the DVR features.
-Cloud DVR can add costs and get a bit complicated.
+Cloud DVR (shows are saved remotely on the provider’s server) can add costs and get a bit complicated.
 For example, Sling TV’s cloud DVR does not work on all channels.

 Whatever the advertisements may say, full service streaming replacements like Hulu with live TV and PlayStation Vue are not cheap, so you might decide it is better to keep your internet and TV subscriptions bundled and not spend less on TV.

-Depending on where you live, a cheap HD antennae may meet your needs.
+Depending on where you live, a cheap HD antennae may meet your needs and help you spend less on TV.
 (They can be as cheap less than $20.)
-This is especially true if you only care about big events like the Super Bowl, Oscars, Olympics, etc. or if you just turn TV on for occasional background noise regardless of what is on.
+This is especially true if you only care about the evening news, network shows, big events, or if you just turn TV on for occasional background noise.

-A la carte services to spend less on TV:
+3) A la carte digital services to spend less on TV:

 Perhaps you want to make screen time a thing of your past.
 How much would your life change?
+What would you do with the savings?
 There is only one way to find out.

 I love TV.
 I love cable TV.
 I have a top-of-the line Smart TV.
 I love weird shows about sasquatch, alternative lifestyles, pressure cookers, and people falling off foam towers.
-However, I don’t like wasting money (especially on perpetually renting a DVR) or watching commercials.
+However, I don’t like wasting money (especially on perpetually renting a DVR from my local provider) or watching commercials.
 I decided to “cut the cord” about a year ago, but I knew I would need to take a moderate approach.

-We have had Verizon Fios for a while now.
+We have had a Verizon Fios bundle for a while now (TV, internet, and home phone).
 We kept our high-speed internet but dropped the home phone and TV service.
 I picked up a $10 antennae and kept the Netflix and the Amazon Prime.
 For me, these two streaming services are an excellent value and provide more than enough choices.
 We did not add any additional a la carte subscriptions, so we are spending less on TV (about $80 a month.)